 In formal terms, they evolved from the model of the single compact building with enclosed courtyard model that derived from the old monastic colleges, as is the case for the Passos Manuel school, to a more extended layout occupying part or the whole of an urban block, and including one or more courtyards, following the French Lycée model.

 2nd Construction Period: 1936 to 1968

 This group is made up of 94 schools (21% of the total school network) built by the Ministry of Public Works through the Technical and Secondary Education Construction Board (JCETS-MOP).
-They were designed for grammar school and/or technical education.
-The phase began with thirteen schools built under the New Grammar School Building, Extension and Improvement Plan, launched in 1938.
+The schools were primarily built in district capitals, in easily accessible areas and on large-sized plots that, as a rule, coincided with the whole urban block.

 In formal terms they feature linear configurations made up of various bodies linked together that are normally two or three storeys high, in some cases four storeys.
 In the case of industrial technical schools the workshops were often located in independent bodies.
 These solutions were adapted to the local circumstances and the morphology of the respective sites.

 3rd Construction Period: from 1968 to today

 This largest group (356 schools or 77% of the school network) is made up of school buildings from the late 1960s onwards under the shared responsibility of the Ministry of Education, in the form of the Directorate General for School Equipment, and the Ministry of Public Works, in the form of the Directorate General for School Building.